finnito/Science/content/11sci/as90940/markdown/acceleration.md

 ---

-## Homework
+## Mahi Kāinga

-- Due Monday, August 24th: Homework Booklet Q2, Q3, Q1
+- Due Monday, August 24th: Mahi Kāinga Booklet Q2, Q3, Q1
 - Tutorials: Tuesday Lunchtime in A5
-- Ask me for help with your homework at any time!
+- Ask me for help with your mahi kāinga at any time!
 - Do the work in your exercise book.